crazypill/sdr-syms2bits-tx32u/README.md

-# sdr-syms2bits
+# sdr-syms2bits-tx32u

-This is all work in progress.
-Trying to decode WS-1610 and TX22U IT+ data f rom RTL-SDR.
+This is all work in progressi/research.
+Trying to decode TX32U IT+ data f rom RTL-SDR.